Zheng Yuguo

 Zheng Yuguo (born 5 November 1961) is a Chinese engineer who is a professor at Zhejiang University of Technology, and an academician of the Chinese Academy of Engineering.

 Biography

 Zheng was born in Xiangshan County, Zhejiang, on 5 November 1961.
 After resuming the college entrance examination, in 1979, he enrolled at Zhejiang Engineering College (now Zhejiang University of Technology), where he majored in the Department of Chemical Machinery.

-After graduating in 1983, he stayed at the university and worked successively as an instructor (1983–1995), associate professor (1995–2000), full professor (2000–present), deputy dean of the School of Biological and Environmental Engineering (2006–2010), and dean of the of Biological and Environmental Engineering (2010–2020).
+After graduating in 1983, he stayed at the university and worked successively as an instructor (1983–1995), associate professor (1995–2000), full professor (2000–present), deputy dean of the School of Biological and Environmental Engineering (2006–2010), and dean of Biological and Environmental Engineering (2010–2020).

 In March 2018, he became a member of the 13th National Committee of the Chinese People's Political Consultative Conference.